Vibroacoustic Therapy

 • Hypertension (high blood pressure).

 • Sleep disorders.
-Improves your quality of sleep over time.
+Improves your sleep quality over time.

 • Parkinson’s